Historic Sites Tour

 Tour Map

-Ford Rouge Factory
+Rouge Factory [A]

-Vicinity of
+Vicinity of Miller Road &

 Website

-monsterous manufacturing complex ushered in an age of tremendous American
+Ford's creation of this monsterous manufacturing complex ushered in an age of

-Rouge Factory had become the largest manufacturing facility in the world and
+By 1927, the Rouge Factory had become the largest manufacturing

-a symbol of industrial strength and ingenuity.
+facility in the world and a symbol of industrial strength and ingenuity.
 The facility not only paved the way for the

-expansion of the auto industry, but it was also the site of the historic Battle of the Overpass which resulted in
+expansion of the auto industry, but it was also the site of the historic Battle of the Overpass

-the emergence of the powerful United Auto Workers.
+which resulted in the emergence of the powerful United Auto Workers.
 Ford gave new life to the aging Rouge

 complex with a top-to-bottom overhaul initiated in 2000.
 The company spent three years and $2